 Uncover Cordoba’s secrets at the Archaeological museum

 The eight rooms in the original (palace) building house an impressive selection of artifacts from the al-Andalus era.
-While the new building features an exceptional exhibit – Cordoba’s Roman Theater, serendipitously discovered when construction work for the building began.
+While the new building features an exceptional exhibit – Cordoba’s Roman Theater.

 Visit a Moroccan Tea House

-Near the museum is Cordoba’s most charming Moroccan Tea House – Salon de Té.
-Located in an unassuming 13th-century building, Salon de Te is atmospheric, featuring fine North African decor complete with columns and arched walls, plants climbing up the walls and gentle mood lighting.
+Near the Archaeological museum is Cordoba’s most charming Moroccan Tea House – Salon de Té.
+Located in Juderian, in an unassuming 13th-century building at Calle Buen Pastor, 13, Salon de Te is incredibly atmospheric, featuring fine North African decor complete with columns and arched walls, plants climbing up the walls and gentle mood lighting.

 Uncover Roman Cordoba on the Underground Tour